A performance review to remember

 So, how can you get the most out of your performance review?

 In reality, you should be preparing for your next performance review from the moment you step out of your last one.
 Your boss will be looking at your last year’s performance, as well as your overall performance, so it’s a little late to decide to up your game the week before your review.

-You don’t need to excel and achieve greatness, but you do need to show that you’ve attempted to address the issues brought up in your last review.
+You don’t necessarily need to excel and achieve greatness in every area, but you do need to show that you’ve attempted to address the issues brought up in your last review.
 Be ready with examples.

 Come ready with your own self-criticism.
 Think about things you’ve missed the mark on, and your game plan for getting back on track.
 Self-reflection will be your biggest asset in your performance review and your manager will appreciate your forward thinking and maturity.

 Have your feedback ready

 This is your chance to have a one-on-one, honest conversation with your manager.
 Take with you a list of things that you would like changed or instated.
 Do you wish for more feedback or communication?
 Maybe you’re feeling stifled and micro-managed.
 If you can suggest some solutions, your manager will willingly receive your ideas.